 Myanmar is a beautifully distinctive destination in Asia which differs from other countries by its temple landscapes, untouched islands and sealed culture that just opened to the world for less than 10 years recently.
 One of the main questions that all visitors have in their head before traveling in Myanmar is “How much should I expect to spend for my holiday there?“.
 It is obvious that different travel style leads to different budget and this price guideline will help you understand better the concern of travel cost in Myanmar:

-The very first thing you should know that Myanmar requires tourist visa.
+The very first thing you should know that Myanmar requires a tourist visa.
 Either you apply the visa through the official Embassy or online channel with Myanmar Immigration Department, you have to pay certain fee: $20/person – embassy application, $50/person – online application for myanmar visa on arrival.

 Entrance fees and zone fees are also compulsory for all your travel inside the country.
 In short, for major cities and attractions including Yangon, Bagan, Inle Lake and Mandalay, you should expect to pay about $50/person for entrance fees.